-You can also select multiple items using the Select button, just beneath the search field, which has a square icon.
-Alternatively, use the checkboxes on the left side of the library table, then click the Add button, which has a plus icon.
-If you wish, you can also use the Delete button to permanently remove items from Airtime's storage server or watched folders.
-Only admin users have permission to delete all items.
+You can also select multiple items using the Select menu button, just beneath the simple search field, which has the options to Select this page of search results, Deselect this page and Deselect all.
+Alternatively, use the checkboxes on the left side of the library table to select specific items.
+Then drag one of the items into the show to add all of the selected items, or click the Add to selected show button, which has a plus icon.
+If you wish, you can also use the Trashcan button to permanently remove items from Airtime's library.
+Only admin users have permission to delete any item.

-To insert the items at a specific time in the show schedule, click one of the grey and white triangle icons on the left of the schedule table, which will change to red and white.
+To insert checkbox selected items at a specific time in the show schedule, click one of the grey and white triangle icons on the left side of the schedule table, which will change to red and white.
 A red horizontal line will be shown at the insertion point.
+Then click the Add to selected show button in the library table.